 Dehydration and Pain

-By making a purposeful habit of drinking water, you’re actually boosting the ability of your medication to work properly.
-Whats the point of having a parachute if there’s a hole in it?
+By making a purposeful habit of drinking water, you’re boosting the ability of your medication to work properly.
+What’s the point of having a parachute if there’s a hole in it?
 None.
 Don’t hinder your body’s healing with a simple denial of water.
 DRINK YOUR WATER.

-Pain and Spine Specialists concentrates on providing comprehensive pain management to those who suffer from moderate to severe pain.
+Pain and Spine Specialists concentrate on providing comprehensive pain management to those who suffer from moderate to severe pain.

 Contact Us